nidone/AI-Safety-Project/methodology.md

 ### [STEP 1: Identify “Agreeable Categories of Harm”](#step-1-identify-agreeable-categories-of-harm)
 The goal here is not to create a perfect set of categories, but rather to set a framework that makes it easier to identify gaps or redundancies.

-Based on Common Sense Media’s [AI Rating Framework](https://www.commonsensemedia.org/aiframework) and other research, I developed 9 categories:
+Based on Common Sense Media’s [AI Rating Framework](https://www.commonsensemedia.org/aiframework) and other research, I developed 9 categories.
+From Common Sense Media’s framework, I removed irrelevant criteria for LLM evaluation, such as company transparency.
+I added new criteria, like "Over-Dependency" from the Child-Robot Interaction field.

+Latest draft of the table below is being maintaied on [this Google Sheet](https://docs.google.com/spreadsheets/d/1E7pQm2t4eBH1r1mrUD5afm0w480M0OeGdw6cUiV65Fw/edit?gid=0#gid=0)

 <div style="overflow-x: auto;">
   <table>